 Although it has been possible to obtain a prescription for cannabis medicines in Switzerland for a number of years, it is not uncommon for patients to incur considerably higher costs than if they were to obtain cannabis products on the black market.
 Prof. Dr. med.
-Roger Auer, Bern Institute of Family Medicine, explained the nature of this dilemma in his presentation.
+Reto Auer, Bern Institute of Family Medicine, explained the nature of this dilemma in his presentation.

 Autoren